 Tax implications of granting a CE

 What are the tax implications of granting a conservation easement?

 Landowners can obtain significant tax benefits through granting a conservation easement.
-These benefits can arise in your income tax, your property tax, and/or your estate plan.
+These benefits may apply to your income tax, your property tax, and/or your estate plan.